 Welcome to the Computer Laboratory library.
 The following notes are intended to assist new users in making full use of the wide range of resources available.

 The library principally serves the staff and students of the Computer Laboratory, and therefore holds important research and teaching collections in computer science.
 All other members of the University may use the library for reference purposes on application to the librarian.
 Please note, however, that we are generally unable to provide material supporting specific proprietary software

 At present the library is open and staffed between 9am and 5pm, Mondays to Fridays.
 The librarian is normally away for lunch from 1 until 2pm, and users visiting for the first time, or needing assistance, are advised to avoid those hours.
-In the evenings and weekends access to the library is under card control and all current members of the Laboratory should, therefore, be able to gain access.
-Any undergraduate computer science students wishing to use the library out of hours may, with the support of their supervisor, apply to the librarian for access.
+Outside of these times all current members of the Laboratory, including part II undergraduate students, should be able to gain access with their university card.
+Other undergraduate computer science students may, with the support of their supervisor, apply to the librarian for access.

 Location of collections

 All of the library’s collections are housed in the single room of the library; either on the open shelves to the left of the main entrance, or, for less frequently used material, in the mobile stacks running along the back of the library.
 The contents of the open shelves are as follows:

 |2-7||Monographs and other published material|